Join Here | Log In

 For example, a study that looked at genetic differences in a group of 192 individuals who took 4 g/day of acetaminophen found that variants that decreased sulfation (specifically in the SULT1E1 gene) were more likely to have elevated liver enzymes.
 The study showed a huge variation in liver enzyme levels (image below), but it didn’t identify any specific SNP.
 It just showed that SULT1E1 was likely involved and that combinations of SULT variants plus GST variants were likely deleterious.[ref]

-In summary, knowing your risk factors may help you figure out whether acetaminophen is a safe choice for you as a pain reliever at higher doses or for longer periods of time.
-The genotypes section below includes genetic variants associated with liver problems from acetaminophen, but please keep in mind that more research is needed on this topic to truly understand individual risk.
+In summary, knowing your risk factors may help you figure out whether acetaminophen is a safe choice for you as a pain reliever when using it at higher doses or for longer periods of time.
+The genotypes section below includes genetic variants associated with liver problems from acetaminophen, but please keep in mind that more research is needed on this topic to fully understand individual risk.

 Genotype report: Acetaminophen and liver damage

-The genotypes section of the article includes genetic variants associated with liver problems from acetaminophen, but if you have any concerns about your acetaminophen use, it’s always best to consult with your healthcare provider.
+The genotypes section of the article includes genetic variants associated with liver problems from acetaminophen, but if you have any concerns about your acetaminophen use, talk with your healthcare provider.

 Related articles and topics: